tjpalanca/LearningJulia.jl/docs/src/language.md

   that is quite easy in R and I suspect quite easy in Julia too with the macros.
 * Do-block syntax - interesting, the function is first and then the iterable in Julia's `map()` as opposed to R's `purrr::map()`.
+* There's a lot of reference to language design here and I feel like I'm also learning about it as I read through how to actually use Julia.

+# Reading through the Julia Language Manual

 ## Variable Scope